-- Alpha-Beta-Search - ... with dynamic decision-making for uncertain positions - Good (but usually simple) evaluation functions - Large databases of opening moves - Very large game termination databases (for checkers, all 10-piece situations) - For Go, Monte-Carlo techniques proved to be successful! - And very fast and parallel processors!
+- Alpha-Beta-Search - ... with dynamic decision-making for uncertain positions - Good (but usually simple) evaluation functions - Large databases of opening moves - Very large game termination databases (for checkers, all 10-piece situations) - For Go, Monte-Carlo techniques proved to be successful! - And very fast and parallel processors as well as huge memory!